sdmagic/pyNewCode/README.md

 # <p style="text-align: center;">pyNewCode</p>

----

 ## Description:

-This application preforms all the usual start of project tasks for a new project.
+This application preforms all the usual start-of-project tasks for a new project.
 It:

 - Creates the project's directory structure
   - Creates a project directory (if we're not using the current directory)